ShreeyashGo/ShreeyashGo.github.io/pages/photovideo.md

 ## Photos

 These are a few of my photos I took from my phone.
-It has a 13MP front camera and I have tried my best to not let that stand in the way of a good photograph!
+I have tried my best to not let lack of equipment stand in the way of a good photograph!

 <div class="row">
     <div class="medium-4 columns t30">
     <figure>
       <img src="/images/photos/kitten.jpeg" onContextMenu="alert('If you want the images please contact me!!');return false;">
-      <figcaption> A feral cat and her kitten who we fostered.
-Taken from my Samsung Galaxy J7 Prime </figcaption>
+      <figcaption> A feral cat and her kitten who we fostered. </figcaption>
     </figure>
     </div><!-- /.medium-4.columns -->
     <div class="medium-4 columns t30">
     <figure>
       <img src="/images/photos/landscape.jpg" onContextMenu="alert('If you want the images please contact me!!');return false;">
-      <figcaption> A Potrait photograph of beautiful cloud formation.
-Taken from my Samsung Galaxy J7 Prime</figcaption>
+      <figcaption> A Potrait photograph of beautiful cloud formation.</figcaption>
     </figure>
     </div><!-- /.medium-4.columns -->
     <div class="medium-4 columns t30">
       <figure>
       <img src="/images/photos/ganga.jpg" onContextMenu="alert('If you want the images please contact me!!');return false;">
-      <figcaption> An edited photo of the Ganga River flowing through the valley.
-Captured on Micromax Canvas Mega 2</figcaption>
+      <figcaption> An edited photo of the Ganga River flowing through the valley.</figcaption>
     </figure>
     </div><!-- /.medium-4.columns -->